The Talk (talk show): Criticism

 In reference to a news story about Catherine Kieu, a woman who cut off her husband's penis and put it in the garbage disposal because he asked for a divorce, Sharon Osbourne said, "However, I do think it is quite fabulous", prompting laughter from the other panelists.
-When Sara Gilbert pointed out that "if somebody cut a woman's breast off, nobody would be sitting laughing", Osborne replied: "It's different."
-CBS received a number of complaints and an apology was made during a subsequent show.
-Osbourne said "she was sorry she offended people" and that she "did not condone genital mutilation".
+When Sara Gilbert argued that "if somebody cut a woman's breast off, nobody would be sitting laughing", Osbourne replied: "It's different."
+CBS received a number of complaints, and during a subsequent show, Osbourne said "she was sorry she offended people" and that she "did not condone genital mutilation".

-The failure to disclose on-air why Remini and Robinson Peete were released, or even to mention them, prompted criticism of the show from some viewers, with some fans of the two stars protesting their dismissals.
+The failure to disclose on-air why co-hosts Remini and Robinson Peete were released, or even to mention them, prompted criticism from some viewers, with some fans of the two stars protesting their dismissals.

-Just weeks before the start of the 11th season it was announced that Osmond would leave the show stating her desire to pursue new projects.
+Just weeks before the start of the 11th season it was announced that Osmond would leave the show, stating her desire to pursue new projects.

 In a taped episode on March 10, 2021, a heated discussion between Osbourne and Underwood concerning Piers Morgan’s comments about Meghan, Duchess of Sussex following the broadcast of Oprah with Meghan and Harry received significant criticism from viewers.
 Osbourne apologized on Twitter.
 The interaction on the program led to an internal review conducted by CBS with the show not being broadcast on March 15 and 16.
 Sometime later in the day on March 16, it was announced that the show would be going into an extended hiatus, following news reports of former co-host Remini accusing Osbourne of saying racist and homophobic slurs about fellow former co-hosts Robinson Peete, Chen, and Gilbert.
 Later that month on March 26, it was announced that Osbourne had been officially terminated from her position on the series and that the show would return after an extended hiatus on April 12.
 Osbourne was the last of the six original hosts from the premiere to no longer be a part of the show moving forward.